A Unified Analysis for Dynamic Programming Track-Before-Detect Algorithms: Error Convergence and Spatial Uncertainty: Specific Constructions

-The most simple iteration of this problem is to directly integrate state observations.
-Edge observations are constructed as the average of the state observation which corresponds to the destination vertex of the edge,

-If the noise is Gaussian, then so too is $D_t^{ij}$, trivially satisfying (A4).
-When $r=0$, this method corresponds to integrating pixel values along target trajectories, i.e. pixel integration.
+The most intuitive DP-TBD algorithm is to directly integrate state observations.
+Edge weights are constructed as the average of the state observation which corresponds to the destination vertex of that edge.
+When $r=0$, this corresponds to integrating pixel values along trajectories, i.e. pixel integration (PI),

-This method is appropriate for ISTD.
-The target is assumed to have higher amplitude that the background, so we do not need the absolute value of the background subtraction in (20).